A statistical approach for simulating the density solution of a McKean-Vlasov equation: Main results

-Some remarks: {\bf 1)} The dependence of $\kappa_3$ and $\kappa_4$ on $(\mu_0,b,\sigma)$ is explicit via the bounds that appear in Assumptions \ref{ass: AI}, \ref{ass: AII} and \ref{ass: AIII 1}. {\bf 2)} Corollary \ref{cor: error} improves the result of \cite[Theorem 3.1]{MR1910635} for the strong error of the classical solution $\mu_{T}(x)$ in the following way: in \cite{MR1910635}, the authors restrict themselves to the one-dimensional case $d=1$ with $p=1$ in the loss and take a Gaussian kernel for the density estimation, with bandwidth $h=\frac{T}{M}$ as in the time discretisation.
+Some remarks: {\bf 1)} The dependence of $\kappa_3$ and $\kappa_4$ on $(\mu_0,b,\sigma)$ can be computed explicitly via the bounds that appear in Assumptions \ref{ass: AI}, \ref{ass: AII} and \ref{ass: AIII 1}. {\bf 2)} Corollary \ref{cor: error} improves the result of \cite[Theorem 3.1]{MR1910635} for the strong error of the classical solution $\mu_{T}(x)$ in the following way: in \cite{MR1910635}, the authors restrict themselves to the one-dimensional case $d=1$ with $p=1$ in the loss and take a Gaussian kernel for the density estimation, with bandwidth $h=\frac{T}{M}$ as in the time discretisation.
 They obtain the rate (in dimension $d=1$)

 for arbitrary $\epsilon >0$ (up to an inflation in the constant when $\epsilon$ vanishes), and this has to be compared in our case to the rate \eqref{eq: error lp opti} which gives